There are so many expectations about what you’ll go through during pregnancy, but perhaps most publicized are pregnancy cravings and aversions.

-If you’ve managed to listen to both Part 1 and Part 2 of my interview on the Real Food Mamas podcast, I’m seriously impressed.
+If you’ve managed to listen to both Part 1 and Part 2 of my interview on the Real Food Mamas podcast (now re-branded to the Doctor Mom Podcast), I’m seriously impressed.
 I know these interviews went rather long and into a lot of detail, but hey, this is what I hear people like about my writing/interviews.

 If you want to dive even deeper into the research on the topics of pregnancy cravings and food aversions, plus more about managing nausea/vomiting in pregnancy, check out Chapter 7 of my book, Real Food for Pregnancy.

 I go into waaaaay more detail than is possible to cover in an interview and cite every source, if you’re curious to read the primary literature yourself.